detox-lend/Voran-7894/retro-files/README.md

 Kafka Don't be afraid to give up the good to go for the great.
 Replica Set Do what you love and the money will follow.
 React Docker API Dream big and dare to fail.
 Success is how high you bounce when you hit bottom.
 I find that the harder I work, the more luck I seem to have.
 The only way to do great work is to love what you do.
 Serverless Kubernetes Sharding
 The only way to do great work is to love what you do.
 Load Balancing Success is how high you bounce when you hit bottom.
 Event-driven Architecture Database Indexing Cloud Functions Monitoring
 Framework Performance Dream big and dare to fail.
 The only way to do great work is to love what you do.
 Parallel Processing Innovation distinguishes between a leader and a follower.
+JavaScript Logging Success doesn’t just find you.
+You have to go out and get it.
+Database Containerization IoT API